Getting Started at Southeast Community College

 Milford Campus: (800) 933-7223 ext.
 8202

 Submit your final high school transcripts to the Admissions Office at any SCC location.
 While we do not require a transcript as part of the admissions process, it’s strongly recommended that you submit one as they are often required for financial aid verification.
-This also is a great time to send official transcripts from any other college where you earned official college credit.
+This is also a great time to send official transcripts from any other college where you earned official college credit.
 Electronic transcripts are accepted and must be sent directly from the institution where the credit was earned.

 - Submit Additional Documentation